 How to Apply for IRB Approval

 Eastern University IRB approval process has gone green!
 That means all applications and approvals will be done electronically, using Brightspace.

 Follow the steps below:

 - Begin by reading through the IRB manual.
 All research projects involving human subjects carried out by EU faculty and students must seek IRB approval - it is the IRB that determines whether your project requires exempt, expedited or full board review.

-- Email firstname.lastname@example.org to indicate your intention to apply for approval, this must be done from your eastern email address, and should include the name and email address of your faculty (e.g. course faculty, thesis advisor, dissertation chair) for student applicants or department head for faculty applicants.
-The IRB chair will enroll you into the IRB Blackboard site where you will be able to upload all your application materials.
-At the same time, the IRB chair will ask your faculty chair to fill out an approval form electronically.
+- Email firstname.lastname@example.org to indicate your intention to apply for approval.
+This must be done from your Eastern email address and should include the name and email address of your faculty (e.g. course faculty, thesis advisor, dissertation chair) for student applicants or department head for faculty applicants.
+The IRB chair will enroll you into the IRB Brightspace site where you will be able to upload all your application materials.
+At the same time, the IRB chair will sned you the electronic approval form for you to forward to your faculty chair, department chair, or dean to obtain their approval for your project.

 - When your application is approved, you will receive an email notifying you of the same.
 If you need a letter of approval to show to a research site (e.g., school, hospital, organization), let the IRB chair know and you will be sent a portable document file (pdf) on letterhead that you can print.